 Note that Criminal Law in Las Vegas is slightly different for those under the juvenile system than it is 18 for adults.
 If a young person is accused of a crime then their crimes will be looked at in a different light, and the juvenile justice system is intended to rehabilitate young offenders before punishing the minor, taking into account the fact that the accused was a child when the crime was committed.
 The stance is that young people cannot make decisions as well as adults and that if a young person’s crime goes on their permanent record then it could leave them unable to pursue productive work as an adult.
 Lawmakers believe that young people deserve a second chance, and to enter adulthood with a clean slate so that there are as few barriers as possible to them becoming productive members of society.
 In Criminal Law in Las Vegas, young people should still have the support of a qualified attorney if they are accused of a crime, to ensure that they get appropriate treatment and that their case is heard in the right court (especially if they are close to coming of age).
 It is not unheard of for a juvenile case to be transferred to the adult criminal courts in the case of a serious offense, and the accused was close to adult age when the crime was committed.

-So if you have a Criminal Law issue in Las Vegas, give us a call to see how we can help you!
+So if you are in need of compassionate legal support for criminal legal issues in Las Vegas, give us a call to see how we can help you!
 We have been helping people in the Las Vegas Valley for over thirty (30) years.
 Click here to learn more about how we can assist you with your criminal law issue.
-To learn more about Mace Yampolsky click here.
+To learn more about Attorney Mace Yampolsky refer to this link to read his attorney profile.